 Sarcomas are rare types of cancer that develop in the supporting tissues of the body.
-There are two main types: bone sarcomas and soft tissue sarcomas.
+There are two main types, bone sarcomas and soft tissue sarcomas.

-Bone sarcomas, such as chondrosarcoma, can develop in any of the bones of the body but may also develop in the soft tissue near bones.
+Bone sarcomas, such as chondrosarcoma, can develop in any of the bones of the body, but may also develop in the soft tissue near bones.

 Soft tissue sarcomas can develop in muscle, fat, blood vessels, or any of the other tissues that support, surround and protect the organs of the body.

-Chondrosarcoma is a cancer of the cartilage, which is the tough covering found on the ends of the bones.
-Chondrosarcoma usually grows within a bone or on its surface.
+Chondrosarcoma is a cancer of the cartilage, which is the tough covering on the ends of the bones.
+Chondrosarcoma usually grows in a bone or on its surface.
 This type of cancer can occur at any age but is more common in people over the age of 40.
 It’s slightly more common in men.